petrpavlis123/PlutonicationServer/README.md

 Make sure to restart the Plutonication server to remove the ban without waiting 1 hour.

 ## Run unit tests
+Before running unit tests, make sure that you have the Plutonication Server running locally.

 ```
 npx playwright test events.spec.js
 ```

 ## Run limiter test
+Before running the limitern test, make sure that you have the Plutonication Server running locally.

 ```
 npx playwright test limiter.spec.js
 ```